Blueberry17/advent-of-code-2015/README.md

 4. Hashlib is a very handy encoder and decoder.
 5. Pay attention to the differences between parts.
 6. Handy regex statements can be very satisfying.
+7. Python's bitwise complement works differently to how you'd expect.